An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Magna International Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MGA stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Auto Parts: OEM industry.
+We show how MGA stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Motor Vehicle Gasoline Engine and Engine Parts Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.